What are the Australia visa requirements?

 - For Training visa (subclass 407): at least 18

-2. The applicants of this Australia visa must indicate that they do not intend to reside permanently in Australia.
+2. The applicants for this Australia visa must indicate that they do not intend to reside permanently in Australia.

 3. They must meet health and character requirements.